Christofferos/OpenPaymentsDemo/README.md

 A complete route between client and server is:

 - For instance: http://localhost:5000/connect/token.
-However, the part 'http://localhost:5000' is left out and handled by the package.json (proxy) from the frontend folder:
+However, the prefix part 'http://localhost:5000' is left out and handled by the package.json (proxy) from the frontend folder:
 - "proxy": "http://localhost:5000"

 ##### Tutorial link to Open Payments API - How to get started.